jup-ag/space-station/labs/2-perpetual-exchange/6-faq/1-faq.md

 [Example Trade](https://station.jup.ag/labs/perpetual-exchange/how-it-works#example-trade)

-Assuming 0 fees, with $50 profit, you will be getting SOL in return with value of $150.
+Assuming 0 fee, with $50 profit, you will be getting SOL in return with value of $150.
 At the time of closing the position, 1 SOL = $120.
 $150 / $120 = 1.25

 Hence you will be getting 1.25 SOL where the value is equivalent to $150.